OnlyJ22/StudyToWGU/CS 109/Ch4.md

   * **Columns in Matrix A = Rows in Matrix B**

 * Always validate dimensions before multiplying.

-Here are your notes on **ArrayList in Java**, formatted exactly as per your structure:

----

 ### Section 11: ArrayList